 Dr Lynch was a scholar at Christ’s College, Cambridge and graduated in medicine in 2003.
-He subsequently passed membership examinations for both the Royal College of Physicians and the Royal College of Surgeons and completed specialist training in Dermatology at the internationally renowned St John’s Institute of Dermatology, Guy's and St Thomas' Hospital, gaining entry to the GMC specialist register (the UK equivalent of board certification in Dermatology) in 2017.
+He subsequently passed membership examinations for both the Royal College of Physicians and the Royal College of Surgeons and then trained under leading Dermatologists at the world-renowned St John’s Institute of Dermatology (Guy's and St Thomas' Hospitals), gaining entry to the GMC specialist register (the UK equivalent of board certification in Dermatology) in 2017.
 After completion of training in Dermatology, he undertook a highly competitive fellowship in Mohs surgery and advanced Dermatological surgery at St John's where he is now a Consultant Dermatologist and Mohs Surgeon.

 Dr Lynch is actively involved in academic research.
 He undertook a PhD at the Institute of Molecular Medicine, University of Oxford, was awarded a prestigious Academic Clinical Lectureship at St John’s Institute of Dermatology and has performed postdoctoral research at King’s College London.
 This work led to multiple high impact publications and he was awarded the Hugh Wallace Prize by the Dermatology section of the Royal Society of Medicine.
 He is currently a Senior Lecturer at King’s College London where he leads a research team investigating cellular biology of the skin and the role of artificial intelligence in dermatology.

-Dr Lynch is available to see private patients at 55 Harley Street, Guy's Hospital and Online and is recognised by all major UK health insurance providers (including BUPA, Vitality, AXA PPP, Healix, Cigna, Health Online etc).
+Dr Lynch is available to see private patients at 55 Harley Street, The Blackheath Hospital and Guy's Hospital and is recognised by all major UK health insurance providers (including BUPA, Vitality, AXA PPP, Healix, Cigna, Health Online etc).